The equivalence between Feynman transform and Verdier duality: Preliminaries

-\begin{definition}(Constructible sheaf) Let $X$ be a finite simplicial complex.
-A sheaf of dg-vector spaces over a ground field $k$ on $X$ is called \textit{constructible} if its restriction to each face is a constant sheaf. \end{definition} \begin{remark} Ginzburg and Kapranov use the term ``combinatorial sheaf''.
-We follow the more conventional terminology adopted in, e.g. \cite{kp}. \end{remark}
+\begin{definition}(Constructible sheaf over finite simplicial complexes) Let $X$ be a finite simplicial complex.
+A sheaf of dg-vector spaces over a ground field $k$ on $X$ is called \textit{constructible} if its restriction to each face is a constant sheaf. \end{definition}

 Consider the category whose objects are faces of $X$ and morphisms are inclusions of faces.
-It is known that a \emph{coefficient system} on $X$ is a covariant functor from this category to the category of dg-vector spaces.
+A \emph{coefficient system} on $X$ is a covariant functor from this category to the category of dg-vector spaces.

-The \textit{open star} of a face $\sigma$ consists of the union of interior of faces containing $\sigma$.
-The constructible sheaf is shown in \cite{lv} to be determined by its restriction to open star of any face of $X$.
-Since the category of faces of $X$ is opposite to the category of open star and therefore the category of faces of $X$ is opposite to the category of open star.
-As a corollary, therefore, we have a one to one correspondence between constructible sheaf and coefficient system.

-It is easy to see that for a constructible sheaf $\mathcal{F}$, its Verdier dual sheaf $D\mathcal{F}$ will have constructible cohomology, therefore, by \cite{kp}, theorem 8.1.10, can be represented by a complex of constructible sheaves.